 Summary

-While a DIY keyboard tray is basic when it comes to drawer slides and a piece of wood, there are a lot of options to consider as you assemble one.
+While a DIY keyboard tray is essential for drawer slides and a piece of wood, there are many options to consider as you assemble one.

-And, after factoring in time and investment in tray material (and wrist padding) it’s often not a bad choice to just buy one.
+And, after factoring in time and investment in tray material (and wrist padding), it’s often not a wrong choice to buy one.

 Eric has been a professional woodworker for over thirty years and has worked in small cabinet shops making everything from kitchen cabinets to hand-made furniture.
 Now working from a home woodworking shop Eric is sharing his passion for woodworking, tool advice and how-to knowledge from his Minnesota-based woodshop.